antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 An unbiased look into the dataset
 ---

 Also in this set, we take a look at an unbiased view of expression profile sample similarity.
-This time, we will use PCA.
-Principle Component Analysis or PCA analysis, can summarize the characteristics of many genes in new more abstract variables as well, called principle components (PCs).
-Again, PCA will plot the samples that behave similarly in their expression profiles closer together.
+This time, we will use **PCA** (Principle Component Analysis ).
+Like t-SNE, PCA analysis can summarize the characteristics of many genes in new abstract variables.
+The new variables are called principle components (PCs).
+PCA will plot the samples that behave similarly in their expression profiles closer together as well.

 * Return to the main page from the Cohort Overview, using the top left link **Go to: Main**
 * Select **Principle Component Analysis (PCA)** in box 3 and click **Next**.
 Also on the following page, click **next**, then click **Plot the PCA result**
 * R2 also allows you to color t-SNE and PCA with the expression of a gene.
 Under the plot select **ColorMode: Color by Gene** and type **Gene for Color: IL6**, select the first option IL6 (Reporter: 205207_at HO:1).
 Don't forget to click **next** in order for your changes to take effect.

 The PCA calculation creates many principle components.
 The first PC explains most of the variation found between the samples.
-Every following PC explains less and less of the variation of the dataset, but expecially the first two or three R2 allows you also to view the first 3 PCs in 3D.
+Every following PC explains less and less of the variation of the dataset, R2 allows you to view the first 3 PCs in 3D.
 * Under the graph, select **PCA Projection: PC1:PC2:PC3-3D** and click **next** to see the effect.
 You can play with the 3D cube by holding your right mouse button down while dragging your mouse around.